pydanny/daniel.feldroy.com/posts/til-2023-10-skipping-git-pre-commit.md

   - TIL
 time_to_read: 1
 title: "TIL: Skipping git pre-commit"
 description: For saving WIP commits to a remote repo.
+You really don't want to know what I was doing before.
 image: /logos/til-1.png
 twitter_image: /logos/til-1.png
 ---